kathanvyas/Sense_glucose/README.md

 # Zephyr_ECG_Summary_Glucose data processing

 ## Overview
-This project is a comprehensive suite for [].
-It is structured in a series of steps, each encapsulated in individual Python scripts, to provide a modular and easy-to-understand approach to create datasets to feed to DL networks.
-The repository contains code for the Sense Project.
-Contains code from reading the ECG-Sumamry file from Zephyr folder and then processing it with reading glucose file.
-The code contains all necessary functions from reading to creating a dataset before feeding to CNN and RNN networks
+This project is a comprehensive suite for extracting ECG morphology, RR, and statistical features from Zephyr devices.
+It is structured in a series of steps, each encapsulated in individual Python scripts, to provide a modular and easy-to-understand approach to creating datasets to feed to DL networks.
+The repository contains code for the TAMU-Sense Project.
+Contains code from reading the ECG-Sumamry file from the Zephyr folder and then processing it with the reading glucose file.
+The code contains all necessary functions, from reading to creating a dataset before feeding it to CNN and RNN networks.

 ## Repository Structure

+### preprocessing data
+Zephyr BioHarness provides the following files:
+1) record_timestamp_ECG.csv
+2) record_timestamp_SummaryEnhanced.csv

+You should also have one glucose file.
+Ensure the glucose file contains no missing values and only numerical values in the glucose column. you can use preprocessing/helper_glucose.py

+Run the file preprocessing/ECG_read_and_combine.py -> This reads all ECG.csv files and combines them in one single pickle file.

 ### `step1_create_beats.py`
-- **Description**: [Brief description of the file's purpose, e.g., "This script generates heartbeats from raw data."]
+- **Description**: The ECG.pkl (combined all ecg files), summary.pkl (combined all summary files) and glucose.pkl file.
+The Python file creates separate beats from all the input files. it checks for HRConfidence, and ECGnoise and also develops variable length beats.
+This will generate a hypo_label that corresponds to the hypo vs normal glucose classification problem
 - **Usage**: `python step1_create_beats.py [arguments]`
 - **Key Functions**: [List key functions, e.g., "create_beats", "filter_noise"]

 ### `step1_create_beats_hyper.py`
-- **Description**: [Extension of step1 with additional features, e.g., "Enhanced beat creation with hyperparameter tuning."]
+- **Description**: The ECG.pkl (combined all ecg files), summary.pkl (combined all summary files) and glucose.pkl file.
+The Python file creates separate beats from all the input files. it checks for HRConfidence, and ECGnoise and also develops variable length beats.
+This will generate a hyper_label that corresponds to the hyper vs normal glucose classification problem
 - **Usage**: `python step1_create_beats_hyper.py [arguments]`

 ### `step2_PCA_mahlanobis_filtering.py`